Academics

 • Bible - Leadership

-This course begins with an introduction to the concept of “worldview” and a study of the Christian understanding of God.
-Building on this foundation, the remainder of the course is structured as a survey of leadership traits that make up the kind of leader God calls us to be.
-Students will study two traits at a time, using John Maxwell’s 21 Qualities of Leaders in the Bible to examine Biblical figures who displayed such traits, to discuss how those traits can be lived out in an ever-changing world, and to be challenged on how they can further develop their own leadership in those areas.
-Students will learn about historical Christian leaders and watch films related to the leader or traits being studied.
-Units will conclude with a project that analyzes the implementation of those traits in a real-life setting.
+This course weaves the study of biblical worldview together with the study of Christian leadership.
+The course will be an ongoing examination of various worldviews alongside a survey of godly leadership traits, with the goal of learning how to identify biblical truth and lead others toward it.
+Students will use John Maxwell’s 21 Qualities of Leaders in the Bible to analyze biblical figures who demonstrated leadership, to discuss how to stand for truth in an ever-changing world, and to be challenged on how to grow personally in a student’s area of influence.
+Students will learn about historical Christian leaders and watch films related to the leadership traits being studied.
+Units will conclude with a project that analyzes the implementation of those traits in a real life setting.
 Throughout the course, students will build a portfolio of profile pages highlighting known or historical leaders.
-The completed portfolio will serve as a culminating piece of what a well-rounded, godly leader looks like.
+As a means of practical application, students will be given the opportunity to implement leadership skills through an ongoing mentor partnership with the children of the Murray Academy (PreK3-4) on campus.

 Band